-If you invest in the ordinary shares in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share and the as adjusted net tangible book value per share after this offering.
-Our net tangible book value as of December 31, 2016 was \in million (\$ million), or \in (\$) per share.
+If you invest in the ADSs in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per ADS and the as adjusted net tangible book value per ADS after this offering.
+Our net tangible book value as of December 31, 2016 was € million (\$ million), equivalent to € (\$) per ADS.
 Net tangible book value per share is determined by dividing our total assets less our intangible assets and our total liabilities by the number of ordinary shares outstanding as of December 31, 2016.
+Dilution is determined by subtracting net tangible book value per ADS from the initial public offering price per ordinary share or ADS.

-After giving effect to our sale of ordinary shares in this offering at an assumed public offering price of \$ per share, based on the closing price of our ordinary shares on Euronext Brussels and the exchange rate on , 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2016 would have been \in million (\$ million), or \in (\$) per share.
-This amount represents an immediate increase in net tangible book value of \$ per share to our existing shareholders and an immediate dilution in net tangible book value of \$ per share to new investors.
+After giving effect to our sale of ADSs in this offering at an assumed public offering price of \$ per ADS, based on the closing price of our ordinary shares on Euronext Brussels and the exchange rate on , 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2016 would have been € million (\$ million), or € (\$) per ADS.
+This amount represents an immediate increase in net tangible book value of

-The following table illustrates this dilution on a per share basis:
+\$ per ADS to our existing shareholders and an immediate dilution in net tangible book value of \$ per ADS to new investors.

-Assumed initial public offering price per share \$ Historical net tangible book value per share as of December 31, 2016 \$ Increase in net tangible book value per share attributable to new investors participating in this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$
+The following table illustrates this dilution on a per ADS basis:

-If the underwriters exercise their option to purchase additional shares in full, the as adjusted net tangible book value per share after this offering as of December 31, 2016 would have been € (\$) per share, the increase in the as adjusted net tangible book value to existing shareholders would be \$ per share, and the dilution to new investors participating in this offering would be \$ per share.
+Assumed initial public offering price per ADS \$ Historical net tangible book value per ADS as of December 31, 2016 \$ Increase in net tangible book value per ADS attributable to new investors participating in this offering As adjusted net tangible book value per ADS after this offering Dilution per share to new investors participating in this offering \$

-Each \$1.00 increase or decrease in the assumed public offering price would increase or decrease our as adjusted net tangible book value by per share, and would increase or decrease dilution to new investors participating in this offering by € million (\$ million), or \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-An \$ increase of 1,000,000 shares offered by us would increase the as adjusted net tangible book value by € million (\$ million), or \$ per share, and the dilution to new investors participating in this offering would be \$ per share, assuming that the assumed public offering price remains the same.
-A decrease of 1,000,000 shares offered by us would decrease the as adjusted net tangible book value by € million per share, and the dilution to new investors participating in this offering would be \$ million). or \$ per share, assuming that the (\$ assumed public offering price remains the same.
+If the underwriters exercise their option to purchase additional ADSs in full, the as adjusted net tangible book value per ADS after this offering as of December 31, 2016 would have been € (\$) per ADS, the increase in the as adjusted net tangible book value to existing shareholders would be \$ per ADS, and the dilution to new investors participating in this offering would be \$ per ADS.

-The following table sets forth, as of December 31, 2016, on the as adjusted basis described above, the consideration paid to us for ordinary shares purchased from us by our existing shareholders and by new investors participating in this offering, assuming a public offering price of
+Each \$1.00 increase or decrease in the assumed public offering price would increase or decrease our as adjusted net tangible book value by million), or \$ € per ADS, and would increase or decrease dilution to new investors participating in this offering by million (\$ per ADS, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same.
+An \$ increase of 1,000,000 ADSs offered by us would increase the as adjusted net tangible book value by € million (\$ million). or \$ per per ADS, assuming that the assumed public offering price ADS, and the dilution to new investors participating in this offering would be \$ remains the same.
+A decrease of 1,000,000 ADSs offered by us would decrease the as adjusted net tangible book value by € million per ADS, and the dilution to new investors participating in this offering would be \$ per ADS, assuming that the (\$ million) or \$ assumed public offering price remains the same.

-\$ per share, based on the closing price of our ordinary shares on Euronext Brussels and the exchange rate on deducting underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table sets forth, as of December 31, 2016, on the as adjusted basis described above, the consideration paid to us for ordinary shares or ADSs purchased from us by our existing shareholders and by new investors participating in this offering, assuming a public offering price of \$ per ADS, based on the closing price of our ordinary shares on Euronext Brussels and the exchange rate on , 2017, before deducting underwriting discounts and commissions and estimated offering expenses payable by us: